masashitanimura/2.0/pages/api/createDASHStream.md

-Create Dynamic Adaptive Streaming over HTTP (DASH) out of an existing H.264/AAC stream.
+Create Dynamic Adaptive Streaming over HTTP (DASH) out of an existing H.264/AAC, H.265/AAC streams.
 DASH was developed by the Moving Picture Experts Group (MPEG) to establish a standard for HTTP adaptive-bitrate streaming that would be accepted by multiple vendors and facilitate interoperability.